vikingmute/viking-astro-theme/README.md

-# Dante Fork - Enhanced Astro & Tailwind CSS Theme
+# Viking - Enhanced Astro & Tailwind CSS Theme

 A fork of Dante, a single-author blog and portfolio theme for Astro.js, with additional features and improvements.
 Original theme by [@JustGoodUI](https://justgoodui.com/).